NubeAnurag/person-reidentification/README.md

 CANDIDATE’S DECLARATION

-I hereby certify that the work which is being presented in the project report entitled “PERSON RE IDENTIFICATION IN VIDEOS” in partial fulfillment of the requirements for the award of the Degree of Bachelor of Technology in Computer Science and Engineeringof the Graphic Era (Deemed to be University), Dehradun shall be carried out by the under the mentorship of Dr Manoj diwakar , Asst Professor, Department of Computer Science and Engineering, Graphic Era (Deemed to be University), Dehradun.
+I hereby certify that the work which is being presented in the project report entitled “PERSON RE IDENTIFICATION IN VIDEOS” in partial fulfillment of the requirements for the award of the Degree of Bachelor of Technology in Computer Science and Engineeringof the Graphic Era (Deemed to be University), Dehradun